-For more information about any of the above services or to set up an appointment to meet with a member of the Instructional Technology staff, contact Michelle Perkins, Director of Instructional Technology, at (609) 343-5038, or mperkins@atlantic.edu.
-Instructional Technology department's website can be accessed at Instructional Technology Department.
+For more information about any of the above services or to set up an appointment to meet with a member of the Instructional Technology staff, contact Michelle Perkins, Director of Instructional Technology, at (609) 343-5038, or mperkins@atlanticcape.edu.
+Instructional Technology department's website can be accessed at instructional-technology-bepartment.